mtansy/Home-Automation-DSL/design2.md

         Return n * factorial(n - 1)

 ## Data
 - **Data Our Project Needs to Maintain:** Some data that our project woul dneed to maintain could include user-defined thresholds, device information, and electricity cost data.
-A simple database example is shown below.
+A simple database example is shown below:
-- **Table:**

     Users | Devices | ElectricityCost($/month)
     --- | --- | ---
     1   | Amazon Alexa | 3